 We all want to have polite children.
-Words like thank you and excuse me can help children throughout their life.
+Phrases like "thank you" and "excuse me" can help children throughout their life.
 But when some words are just repeated without thinking, they can become meaningless.
-Saying, “I’m sorry” can be a powerful tool for repairing relationships, or it can be an empty echo said only to appease a parent.
+Saying, “I’m sorry,” can be a powerful tool for repairing relationships, or it can be an empty echo said only to appease a parent.
 How can we teach children the real meaning of apologizing?

 Empathy is the ability to recognize and share the feelings of another.
-Children begin to develop this skill around age 4 or 5.
-We can help them by describing emotions in detail both their own and in others.
-Words like, “I see your big smile and happy eyes, you are excited” or “Oh no, look at her sad face, she is crying.”
-Asking kids to show you different emotions in the mirror can be a fun activity while getting ready in the morning.
-Build your child’s emotional vocabulary by describing how someone looks when they are: disappointed, frustrated, nervous, excited, afraid, surprised, or furious.
+Children begin to develop this skill around age four or five.
+We can help them by describing emotions in detail, both their own and in others by using observations such as, “I see your big smile and happy eyes.
+You are excited” or “Oh no, look at her sad face.
+She is crying.”
+Asking kids to show you different emotions in the mirror can also be a fun activity while getting ready in the morning.
+Build your child’s emotional vocabulary by describing how someone looks when they are: happy, disappointed, frustrated, nervous, excited, afraid, surprised, or furious.
 When another child in the playroom is having a big emotional reaction, this is a great teaching moment.
-Talk to your kid about how that child may be feeling, “She is so disappointed, she really wanted that toy.”
-Show your child that you are comfortable with other people’s emotions including their own.
+Talk to your child about how the other child may be feeling, “She is so disappointed, she really wanted that toy.”
+Show your child that you are comfortable with other people’s emotions, including their own.

 Saying, “I’m sorry” can easily be paired with, “How can I help.”
-This empowers children to find their own solutions, and listen to what others need.
+This empowers children to find their own solutions and listen to what others need.
 If your child hurts someone, they could get an ice pack, bandage, or just a cool cloth to help alleviate the other person’s pain.
-If your child breaks something, they could help clean up the pieces, tape or glue it back together.
+If your child breaks something, they could help clean up the pieces, or help repair the item.

 WHAT ABOUT THE CHILD WHO IS NOT SORRY?

-Young children may intentionally hurt someone, and not feel sorry, and not want to apologize, or offer help.
-Parents know it can be very hard to make a toddler do something she doesn’t want to do.
+Young children may intentionally hurt someone and may not want to offer a solution.
+Parents know it can be difficult to make a toddler do something he does not want to do.
 Instead of getting into a power struggle with your child, this is your chance to model the appropriate behavior.
-Check in with the hurt child, ask how you can help, offer sympathy and comfort.
-Giving all your attention to the child who was hurt rather than fussing at your own child prevents a negative attention loop.
-Your child may be looking for a big reaction from you, or wanting a power struggle.
-Saying a short phrase like, “That was not kind, I do not want to play with you right now,” gives a clear message that her behavior was not acceptable.
+Check in with the hurt child, ask how you can help and offer sympathy and comfort.
+Giving all your attention to the child who was hurt, rather than fussing at your own child prevents a negative attention loop.
+Your child may be looking for a big reaction from you or wanting a power struggle.
+Saying a short phrase like, “That was not kind, I do not want to play with you right now,” gives a clear message that his behavior was unacceptable.